ange123ux/password-locker/README.md

 ## About me
 [[ange123ux](https://github.com/ange123ux/password-locker)]
-I consider myself as someone who is lucky because I grew up in a family where I am the first person to take programming classes.
+I consider myself as someone lucky because I grew up in a family where I am the first person to take programming classes.
 Currently, I am a student in Southern New Hampshire University and I am doing Communications in Business.
 Having a Software Developer degree will be an added advantage to my career, and I can't wait to make that big step in my life.

 ## Setup/Installation Requirements